htcondor/htcondor-ce/docs/v6/installation/central-collector.md

 (consulting [the reference page](../reference.md) as necessary):

 -   **User IDs:** If they do not exist already, the installation will create the `condor` Linux user (UID 4716)
--   **SSL certificate:** The HTCondor-CE Central Collector service uses a host certificate and key for SSL and GSI authentication
+-   **SSL certificate:** The HTCondor-CE Central Collector service uses a host certificate and key for SSL authentication
 -   **DNS entries:** Forward and reverse DNS must resolve for the HTCondor-CE Central Collector host
 -   **Network ports:** Site HTCondor-CEs must be able to contact the Central Collector on port 9619 (TCP).